Information you should know before you apply to a barber school.

 Ron West Barber College – Dayton

-Did we miss any barber schools in Ohio?
+Did we miss any barber academies in Ohio?
 Please contact us to let us know.